cathaloruaidh/genomeBuildConversion/README.md

 ## 3.2&nbsp; Apply Algorithm
-Run the main script to identify unstable regions.
+Run the main script to identify unstable positions.
 The loop script takes as arguments the input filename, the start iteration, the end iteration and the source build.
 Both scripts will add the tool name to the file output, so there should be no over-writing of output files.
 This is parallelised using GNU parallel, with 12 CPUs available.